nllpw/nllpw-org-gatsby/src/pages/workshop/index.md

 template: page
 ---

-The NLLP Workshop 2023 will take place on **7 December 2023** and will be co-located with the [EMNLP 2023](https://2023.emnlp.org/) conference in Singapore.
+The NLLP Workshop 2023 took place on **7 December 2023** and was co-located with the [EMNLP 2023](https://2023.emnlp.org/) conference in Singapore.

+The NLLP Workshop 2024 will take place between 12 - 16 November 2024 and will be co-located with the EMNLP 2024 conference in Miami, Florida.

+#### Recording

+You can watch the entire workshop recording on YouTube:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/MJwSNfOSxwQ?si=D_IJZsLBiAA8abD3&amp;start=180" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+#### Proceedings

+The full conference proceedings are available on the [ACL Anthology](https://aclanthology.org/volumes/2023.nllp-1/).

+#### Program

+The workshop program is [available here](https://nllpw.org/workshop/program/).

 #### Call for papers & submissions